EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public/functions.md

 CurrentModule = EMB
 ```

-The following functions can be used in new developed nodes to include constraints.
+The following functions can be used in newly developed nodes to include constraints.
 See the pages *[Constraint functions](@ref man-con)* and *[Data functions](@ref man-data_fun)* for a detailed explanation on their usage.

 !!! warning